TheAutumnWinter/TheAutumnWinter/README.md

 - 👋 Hi, I’m @TheAutumnWinter
 - 👀 I’m interested in Politics
 - 🌱 I’m currently learning Irish
-- 💞️ I’m looking to collaborate on a mother 3 reverse engineered port to PC, I would love to make this I have no idea where to start, it seems a very daunting task
+- 💞️ I have started an attempt to port Mother 3 to PC
 - 📫 How to reach me my github repositories, even if its not related to that repository its ok to try to talk to me through it
 - 😄 Pronouns: They/Her
 - ⚡ Fun fact: Conditions for East Germans because much worse after West Germany's annexation of the DDR